pmean/build-website/text/15/compare-project.md

 significance rather than their clinical importance.
 This can seriously bias your results.
 You can easily avoid this potential bias by specifying your primary and secondary outcome measures prior to data collection.
+Apparently
+- though
-Apparently, though, some researchers will change their minds after designating these outcome variables and fail to report on some of the outcomes and/or add new outcomes that were not specified prior to data analysis.
+- some researchers will change their minds after designating these outcome variables and fail to report on some of the outcomes and/or add new outcomes that were not specified prior to data analysis.
 How often does this occur?
 A group of scientists at the